otvin/compiler2/README.md

 ### Unit tests

-Compiler2 currently passes 123 unit tests, including 46 of the 60 unit tests created for Compiler.
-You can execute the working bits of the unit test suite by running:
+Compiler2 currently passes 126 unit tests, including 46 of the 60 unit tests created for Compiler, plus an additional test which represented the one known bug from Compiler.
+You can execute the unit test suite by running:

 ```python3 compiler_test.py```